tedbot101/Stalker-Recon/README.md

    pip install -r requirements.txt
 ```

-Set up API keys: Update the API_KEYS dictionary in the script with your API keys for the services used.
+Set up API keys: Update the .env with your API keys for the services used.

 ## Usage
 Run the script with the following command: